- Updated :

 Side Sleepers

-If you’re a side sleeper, your mattress needs to work a little harder to provide the right level of support and comfort.
-Side sleepers often put a lot of pressure on their shoulders and hips, which means a softer mattress that cushions these key areas is essential.
-A mattress that’s too firm can create pressure points that lead to discomfort, while a mattress that’s too soft might not provide enough support for proper spinal alignment.
+If you sleep on the side, your mattress needs to work a little harder to provide sufficient support and comfort.
+Side sleepers often place a great deal of pressure on their shoulders and hips; thus, a mattress that is soft enough to cushion those two key areas is mandatory.
+While a mattress that is too hard may create pressure points that are uncomfortable, a mattress that is too soft may not give enough support for proper spinal alignment.

-What to Look For: Memory foam and soft hybrid mattresses are the top choices for side sleepers because they contour closely to your body, offering just the right amount of give to cradle your shoulders and hips.
-Memory foam adapts to your shape, easing pressure and providing a gentle, supportive feel that helps keep your spine in a neutral position.
-Hybrid mattresses with plush top layers can offer similar benefits, combining the support of coils with the cushioning feel of foam or latex.
-Look for mattresses that offer zoned support, which provides extra give in areas like the hips and shoulders while maintaining firmer support elsewhere.
+What to Look For: Memory foam and plush hybrid mattresses are some of the top choices for side sleepers because these types adjust closely to your body, thus providing just the proper amount of give to cradle the shoulders and hips.
+Memory foam usually conforms to your shape, relieving pressure and providing a gentle, yet supportive feel that maintains your spine in a neutral position.
+The plush top layers of hybrid mattresses provide similar benefits, thanks to the support of the coils and the cushioned feel of foams or latex.
+Look for mattresses that offer zoned support, which relinquishes pressure in areas like the hips and shoulders while still maintaining a firmer product elsewhere.

-Recommendation: A medium to soft mattress is usually the sweet spot for side sleepers.
-Go for memory foam or a soft hybrid that has a comfort layer specifically designed to reduce pressure points and enhance overall comfort.
-This will help you sink in just enough to feel supported without causing any stress on your body.
+Recommendation: The sweet spot for side sleepers is generally medium to soft.
+Look for memory foam or soft hybrid that has a comfort layer specifically designed to reduce pressure points and enhance overall comfort.
+This will help you sink in just enough to feel supported yet never causing stress in your joints and muscles.

 Back Sleepers